April 1 – M6P 4A2

 And it’s over, the performances at least:

 Above all else, I feel relieved to be finished with April.
 I wasn’t always sure that I would make it through the project, but I am proud that I did.
 The most accurate description of the experience can be said in two short words: “a lot”.
 April was a lot.
 It was warm, and it was cold, it was uplifting, it was draining, it was windy, it was calm, it was busy, it was lonesome, it was noisy, it was quiet, it was inspiring, it was frustrating… It was really a lot.
-As I continue to think on it, I am constantly remembering more and more, the richness of experience hard for me to fully perceive.
+As I continue to think on it, I am constantly remembering more and more, the richness of the experience hard for me to fully perceive.

 I heartily suspect that this month elevated both my performances of these pieces and my musicianship overall.
 It was interesting to track my focus across April, as it gradually shifted from execution, to musicality, and then towards perception, as I was able to process my surroundings and remain conscious of them while playing.
 The pieces weren’t always improving though, my execution occasionally deteriorating as I was, often rudely, reminded (by myself) that performing doesn’t substitute practicing.

 The energy of people had a major effect on how I felt over the course of the month.
 I found the most joy when someone stopped to listen.
 To share this set of music, which feels so close to my heart and soul, and have it received was deeply uplifting.
-I am thankful for everyone shared their time, presence, and ears with me.
+I am thankful for everyone who shared their time, presence, and ears with me.

 I was constantly amused by the confusion that my performances caused, especially regarding money.
 People would approach me with the intention of giving money, see no place to put it, and then: either leave it on the ground, forcefully hand it to me (usually in the middle of a song), or just turn around and leave.
 I was also surprised by how many people left money without listening to more that a few seconds, a generosity of finances over a generosity of time.